LEARNAcademy/devpass-devops/_docs/challenge2.md

 ### Init System

-Create init scripts for your 3 services to start them when the system restarts.
+iCreate init scripts for your 3 services to start them when the system restarts.
 Here is an example file for the node app.
+They live in /etc/systemd/system.
 > Multiple lines in this file need to change for each service ;-)

 ```systemd